 Ethan Renoe, a youth pastor in Denver, says that need for power and influence doesn’t happen only in the confines of the church building; it’s now evident on Facebook and Twitter:

-Greear identifies “focusing on the big things” as one of the danger signs of becoming obsessed with power.
+Greear identifies “focusing on the big things” as one of the danger signs of becoming one of the arrogant pastors obsessed with power.

 Another example of a desire to be a “dragon,” according to Goggin and Strobel, is an inattention to developing the next generation of leader: “Toxic leaders do not develop other leaders because they pose a threat to their own power.”